The Walkley Awards for Excellence in Journalism

-- Outstanding Contribution to Journalism: Each year, the Trustees recognise the achievements of a person or group that has demonstrated an outstanding commitment to the highest standards of journalism – truth, rigour, integrity, fairness – over a lifetime.
-Nominations can be made directly in writing to the Walkley Foundation Trustees, c/-Barbara Blackman, 245 Chalmers Street, Redfern NSW 2016.
+- Outstanding Contribution to Journalism: Each year, the Walkley Directors recognise the achievements of a person or group that has demonstrated an outstanding commitment to the highest standards of journalism – truth, rigour, integrity, fairness – over a lifetime.
+Nominations can be made through the online entry form.
+Enter or nominate someone for this award HERE

 Photographers are also invited to enter their work in relevant All Media categories in the Walkley Awards.
-Photographers are eligible to enter photographic work in All Media categories as an individual entrant or as part of a group or team entry.
+Photographers are eligible to enter photographic work in All Media categories such as Camerawork as an individual entrant or as part of a group or team entry.

 A photographer may only enter once in each photography category.

-The cost of entering the Nikon-Walkley photographic categories, including GST, is $295.
+The cost of entering the Walkley photographic categories, including GST, is $150.
 For photographers only one fee is payable, regardless of the number of categories entered.
 Through its support of the Walkley Awards, MEAA covers the entry cost for its financial members as a benefit of membership.
-Entry to Walkley All Media categories will require an entry fee per category for non-members of $295.
+Entry to Walkley All Media categories will require an entry fee per category for non-members of $150.

 - News Photography up to 5 related images

 - Sport photography up to 5 images.
 These do not need to be related and can represent a body of work.

 - Feature/Photographic Essay can comprise 5 to 12 images in a series with at least one published image.